qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 attribute table next to fields, in order to inform their status:

 * |iconJoinNotEditable|: the join layer is not configured to be editable.
-If you want to be able to edit join features within the target attribute table, then you have to check the option
+If you want to be able to edit join features from the target attribute table, then you have to check the option
   |checkbox| :guilabel:`Editable join layer`.
-* |iconJoinedLayerNotEditable|: the join layer is well configured to be editable, but it's current status is read only.
+* |iconJoinedLayerNotEditable|: the join layer is well configured to be editable, but its current status is read only.
 * |iconJoinHasNotUpsertOnEdit|: the join layer is editable but synchronization mechanisms are not activated.
 If you want to automatically add a feature in the join layer when a feature is created in the target layer, then you have